inuwamobarak/inuwamobarak/README.md

 Currently researching anti-prompt injection techniques to make LLMs foolproof/more secured and the best practices in LLM agents microservice architecture.

+I enjoy building and exploring the amazing models on @Huggingface and also publishing AI articles.

 <!--
 ## 🌟 Interests
 - Large Language Models (LLMs)